-The Samsung T7 Touch comes formatted using the exFAT file system allowing it to work with all supported platforms, including macOS, Windows, and Android.
-The drive also has its security feature turned off by default.
+The Samsung T7 and T7 Touch come preformatted using the exFAT file system, allowing them to work with multiple platforms, including macOS, Windows, and Android, right out of the box.
+Both have their security feature turned off by default.

 To turn that on, you first need to install Samsung Portable SSD Plus software, of which the installer comes preloaded within the drive.
-This utility allows for password-protecting the drive’s content and enables users to register up to four fingerprints to conveniently unlock the drive.
+This utility allows for password-protecting the drive’s content.
+On the Touch version, the software also enables users to register up to four fingerprints to unlock the drive conveniently.

-It’s easy to register a finger.
+On the Samsung T7 touch, registering a finger is easy.
 The process is the same as when you do that on the phone.
 By the way, if you, for some reason, register one finger more than one time, it will be recognized as a different finger each time.

-In case the software hasn’t been installed on the host, the locked T7 Touch has a small read-only partition that contains the application’s installer.
-Once the drive is unlocked, the Emotion LED will glow solid blue for a few seconds before turning itself off, until there are data activities which will cause the LED to light up in a circular motion.
+Once the drive is unlocked, the Emotion LED will glow solid blue for a few seconds before turning itself off until there are data activities which will cause the LED to light up in a circular motion.